2007 CPBL season

 The 2007 Chinese Professional Baseball League (CPBL) season began on March 17 in Kaohsiung County when the defending champion La New Bears played host to the Uni-President Lions.
 The season concluded in late October with the Uni-President Lions defeating the La New Bears in Game 7 of the Taiwan Series.

 Competition

-Six teams, the La New Bears, Uni-President Lions, Sinon Bulls, Chinatrust Whales, Brother Elephants and Macoto Cobras will contest the CPBL, the highest level of professional baseball played in Taiwan.
+Six teams, the La New Bears, Uni-President Lions, Sinon Bulls, Chinatrust Whales, Brother Elephants and Macoto Cobras will contested the CPBL, the highest level of professional baseball played in Taiwan.
 The season is divided into two halves, with each team playing fifty games in each half.
-The winners for each half-season plus the non-winner with the best overall record will qualify for the playoffs.
-In the event that the same team wins both halves, the next two teams with the best overall records will advance.
+The winners for each half-season plus the non-winner with the best overall record qualified for the playoffs.
+In the event that the same team wins both halves, the next two teams with the best overall records advance.